OpenTechStrategies/torque/torquedata/README.md

 # Installation and Startup

-Installation is handled by using pipenv:
+Installation is handled by using Pipenv:

 ```
 $ pipenv install